grzesiekk013/grzesiekk013/README.md

 ### Quick Hobby & Software Experiments
 *   **UAV Drone Build (A to Z):** Full mechanical and electrical build of an FPV drone.
 Modeled frame parts in Blender, 3D printed them, soldered the electronicts, and tuned Betaflight.
 *   **LUA GameDev Scripts:** Custom state machines and game logic, scripting scenarios and tests.
+*   **Project "Komputer" & The Legacy Batch Snake:** A monolithic text-based OS simulation built entirely in Windows Batch (`.bat`) at age 15–16, featuring 28 built-in apps (including a custom diary, calculator, and drawing tools).
+I have isolated the **2,000-line Snake game** module into a public repository.
+It was written with zero formal knowledge of loops or data structures, built purely via `GOTO` jumps and raw environment variables. 👉 **[View the Legacy Batch Snake Repository](https://github.com/grzesiekk013/my-first-project)**
+*
 ---
 <a name="recruiters"></a>
 ### Quick Code Guide for Recruiters